 From the table we can see that there are 2 premiums containing missing values: ‘PremLOBHealth’ and ‘PremLOBMotor’.
 To fix the missing values in these two columns the null values were replaced for zeros.
 This was done because one would assume that null values mean a customer did or does not pay for this specific premium.

-The column ‘GeoLivArea’ also contained null values but after exploring the rows from which they belonged it was concluded that these specific rows were of poor quality.
-This conclusion was achieved because other columns of these rows also included nulls values. (maybe include image example as evidence of this?)
+The column ‘GeoLivArea’ also had one missing value but after exploring the row from which they belonged it was concluded that that specific row were of poor quality as other data was missing too.
+Therefore, we decided to drop the whole data point.

 Mention that 20% of the data contains 1stPolYear < BirthYear – where to put this